 Table 1.
 Summary of simulated datasets used to test method in presence/absence of spatiall variation in growth.
 Regime 1 refers to a central Pacific billfish-like species, where Linf = 220 and K = 0.258; Regime 2 Linf = 350, K = 0.45.

-For each simulated dataset, we constructed a GAM function as described above, utilized the method of finite differences to identify time periods and/or locations where growth was changing quickly (where the confidence interval of the first derivative was outside of the 5th to 95th percentiles of the entire derivative set for that simulation, G).
-The data were then re-aggregated to match the identified spatio-temporal break points
+For each simulated dataset, we constructed a GAM function as described above, utilized the method of finite differences to identify time periods and/or locations where growth was changing quickly (where the confidence interval of the first derivative was outside of the 5th to 95th percentiles of the entire derivative set for that simulation, G and did not include zero).
+The data were then re-aggregated to match the most frequently identified spatial break point for that dataset, and fit to a VGBF in TMB to provide estimated life history parameters Linf and K.

 Application to Northeast Pacific Sablefish

 Sablefish (Anoplopoma fimbria) are a highly mobile, long-lived, valuable groundfish that have high movement rates (10 – 88% annual movement probabilities across Alaska, Hanselman et al. 2015) and range from Southern California to the Bering Sea.
 Concurrent population declines across the entire range during the past few decades have increased concern about the status of sablefish and interest in the causes of the downward trend.
 Traditionally, sablefish stock assessment and management has occurred independently at regional scales, namely Alaska, British Columbia, and the US West Coast, assuming that these are closed stocks.
 However, recent genetic work has shown that NE Pacific sablefish are not genetically distinct between these traditional management areas (Jasonowicz et al., 2017), though there is evidence for differences in growth rate and size-at-maturity throughout the range (McDevitt, 1990).
-This suggests that the current delineation of assessment and management regions is incongruent with the stock’s actual spatial structure and motivates research that would enable the construction of a population dynamics model that represents the spatial heterogeneity of sablefish throughout their rangeEstimates of the parameters of the growth curve for sablefish are usually based on survey data acquired from chartered commercial trawl or longline vessels (Table 1).
+This suggests that the current delineation of assessment and management regions is incongruent with the stock’s actual spatial structure and motivates research that would enable the construction of a population dynamics model that represents the spatial heterogeneity of sablefish throughout their range.

+Estimates of the parameters of the growth curve for sablefish are usually based on survey data acquired from chartered commercial trawl or longline vessels (Table 1).
 It is preferable to obtain estimated growth parameters using data from a survey, because fishery-dependent information can be heavily biased due to targeting or gear selectivity (Ricker, 1969).

 Though a robust volume of survey data is available for this species for all management regions, researchers have not yet analyzed available length and age data for the entire sablefish range for evidence of spatial patterns.